 Joe Ricci is a FIRST success story.
 He joined the team in its second year, and since then, he’s never left.
 While attending medical school, he has devoted more hours to our team than any other mentor, parent, or member in the eight years he has been with us.
 On graduating in 2003, Joe acquired a heightened sense of purpose, responsibility, and integrity that contributed greatly to his success in medical school and his research pursuits.
 As one of the driving forces behind our team, he strives to foster in us the same values that FIRST instilled in him.

 Like Joe Ricci, Joe Blay was a former StuyPulse student, graduating in 2009.
 While a student, he was an engineer and the main driver.
 After graduating, he made sure to stay with the team, despite his time studying in Stony Brook University.
-He mentors every aspect of the team in one way or another trying to make sure that every division of 694 is constantly growing.
+He mentors every aspect of the team in one way or another trying to make sure that every department of 694 is constantly growing.
 His main departments are engineering and strategy.
 During competitions, he works on the drive team, as the coach, setting up our match strategy and making sure the drivers are ready to play as well as making sure that the strategy team is gets us ready for every match and the elimination rounds..

 Seth was the President of Engineering in 2009 and 2010.
 He is currently studying engineering at MIT but that hasn’t stopped him from attending everyone of our competitions since 2007.
 With Joe Blay making the jump to coach Seth has filled the gap becoming a key strategy mentor.
 He also comes in during build season occasionally when he can find the time to travel from Boston, saving us from ourselves with his engineering knowledge.